OV00VO/mildewdetectionincherryleaves/README.md

 * Build a machine learning model to predict mildew presence in cherry leaf images with an accuracy of **97%** (as specified by the client).

 ### Problem and Opportunity

 **Problem:** Manually inspecting cherry orchards for powdery mildew is time-consuming and inefficient.
 **Opportunity:** Develop an automated system using machine learning to analyze cherry leaf images for instant mildew detection.

 ### Business Requirements - Hypothesis

 **Client Requirements:**
-**Hypothesis 1: Visually Distinguishing Mildew:** A visual tool can effectively differentiate healthy and mildewed leaves based on visual cues like spots and discoloration.\
+**Hypothesis 1: Visually Distinguishing Mildew:** A visual tool can effectively differentiate healthy and mildewed leaves based on visual cues like spots and discoloration.

 **Assumption:** We hypothesize that there are significant visual differences between healthy and mildewed cherry leaves that can be captured through image analysis.
-These differences may include variations in color (e.g., yellowing of leaves), presence of spots or patches, and overall leaf texture.\
+These differences may include variations in color (e.g., yellowing of leaves), presence of spots or patches, and overall leaf texture.

 **Validation Method 1:** User testing with cherry farmers to assess the tool's usability and accuracy in identifying mildew based on visual inspection.
 * Analyze average healthy and mildewed leaf images to identify and highlight key visual discrepancies.
 * Present variability images within each class to showcase the range of appearances for both healthy and mildewed leaves.

-**Hypothesis 2: Machine Learning Model Effectiveness** The ML system can accurately identify mildew in cherry leaf images.\
+**Hypothesis 2: Machine Learning Model Effectiveness** The ML system can accurately identify mildew in cherry leaf images.

-**Assumption:** We hypothesize that a machine learning model trained on the cherry leaf image dataset can accurately predict the presence or absence of mildew in unseen cherry leaf images.\
+**Assumption:** We hypothesize that a machine learning model trained on the cherry leaf image dataset can accurately predict the presence or absence of mildew in unseen cherry leaf images.

 **Validation Method 1:**
-Performance metrics like accuracy, precision, recall, and F1-score calculated on a held-out test set.
+Performance metrics like accuracy, precision, recall, and F1-score* calculated on a held-out test set.
 * Split the dataset into training, validation, and test sets.
 * Train the machine learning model on the training set and evaluate its performance on the validation set to fine-tune hyperparameters.
 * Assess the model's final performance on the unseen test set using metrics like accuracy, precision, recall, and F1-score.

 ---
+**F1 Score:**
+The F1-score is a metric used to evaluate the performance of a machine learning model, particularly in classification tasks.
+It combines two other commonly used metrics, precision and recall, into a single score.

+**Here's a breakdown of how it works:**

+* **Precision:** This measures the proportion of positive predictions that are actually correct.
+In the context of cherry leaf mildew detection, it would represent the percentage of images the model classified as mildewed that truly have mildew.
+* **Recall:** This measures the proportion of actual positive cases that are correctly identified by the model.
+In this case, it would represent the percentage of leaves with mildew that the model correctly classified as mildewed.

+The F1-score takes the harmonic mean of precision and recall.
+The harmonic mean gives more weight to lower values, so a model with a high F1-score needs to have both good precision (not classifying healthy leaves as mildewed) and good recall (not missing actual mildewed leaves).

+**[F1-score = 2 * (Precision * Recall) / (Precision + Recall)]**

+A perfect F1-score of **1** indicates the model has perfect precision and recall (it correctly classifies all cases).
+A score closer to **0** means the model performs poorly on both precision and recall.

+In the cherry leaf mildew detection project, a high F1-score would be desirable.
+This signifies that the CNN model is effective in both accurately identifying mildewed leaves and avoiding false positives (classifying healthy leaves as mildewed).

+---
 ### Mapping Business Requirements to Data Tasks
 This section bridges the gap between the client's needs and the project's technical execution.

-Here, we'll explore how data visualizations and machine learning tasks directly address the client's specific requirements:\
+**Here, we'll explore how data visualizations and machine learning tasks directly address the client's specific requirements:**

-**Client Requirement 1:** Visual Differentiation Study Goal: Empower cherry farmers with the ability to visually identify healthy and mildewed leaves.
-Data Tasks: Analyze the dataset to identify key visual characteristics that differentiate healthy and mildewed leaves (e.g., color variations, presence of spots).
-Create visualizations such as average healthy vs. mildewed leaf comparisons, variability images showcasing the range of appearances within each class, and image montages for broader reference.\
+**Client Requirement 1:** Visual Differentiation Study

+**Goal:** Empower cherry farmers with the ability to visually identify healthy and mildewed leaves.

+**Data Tasks:** Analyze the dataset to identify key visual characteristics that differentiate healthy and mildewed leaves (e.g., color variations, presence of spots).
+Create visualizations such as average healthy vs. mildewed leaf comparisons, variability images showcasing the range of appearances within each class, and image montages for broader reference.

-**Client Requirement 2:** Mildew Prediction Model.\
+**Client Requirement 2:** Mildew Prediction Model.

 **Goal:** Develop a machine learning model that accurately predicts the presence or absence of mildew in unseen cherry leaf images.

 ### Data Tasks
 * Preprocess the image data (e.g., resizing, normalization) for compatibility with the machine learning model.
 * Train a machine learning model on the labeled dataset (healthy vs. mildewed).